Piderman/mattycollins.com.au/_posts/2014-01-22-semantic-classes-in-css.md

 <button class="button button--warn">delete changes</button>
 {% endhighlight %}

-No problems with that, push the code to the server!
+No problems[^3] with that, push the code to the server!
 Smash-cut to a month later and the site is undergoing some minute changes, trivial if you will.
 A slight change in branding results in this

 {% highlight css %}
 .button--blue {